If you’re new here, this is the best place to start.

 Investment Universe

 At the heart of The Tiny Family Office is capital preservation and compounding.
-I think in decades, not quarters, and I care more about resilience than excitement.

 A few guiding principles: